-Attack on Yemen market killed four children, say Houthi rebels
+Four children killed in attack on Yemen market

 (CNN)Four children were among 14 civilians killed in an airstrike on Al-Thabet market in Yemen's northern Saada province on Monday, according to Houthi authorities, amid conflicting accounts of what happened.

-A Houthi-run hospital report, released by spokesman Mohammed Abdul Salam, held the Saudi-led coalition responsible for the attack and said it also wounded 26, including 14 children.
+A Houthi-run hospital report, released by spokesman Mohammed Abdul Salam, held the Saudi-led coalition responsible for the incident and said it also wounded 26, including 14 children.

+In response, coalition spokesman Col. Turki al-Malki told CNN that: "The targeting of Al-Thabet market by the terrorist, Iran-backed Houthi militia is a deliberate attack against innocent civilians."

-Meanwhile, the Saudi-backed Yemeni government's information minister, Moammar al-Eryani, blamed the explosion on the Iran-backed Houthis in a tweet on Monday.
-He added that the rebels used Katyusha rockets.
+The Saudi-backed Yemeni government's information minister, Moammar al-Eryani, also blamed the explosion on the Houthis in a tweet Monday, and said that the rebels used Katyusha rockets.

 The United Nations International Children's Emergency Fund (UNICEF) in Yemen said it was "disheartened with reports of the killing and injury of children" in a Twitter post.

-Houthi military spokesman Yahya Saree also blamed the Saudis and condemned the attack in a statement.
+Houthi military spokesman Yahya Saree blamed the Saudis and condemned the attack in a statement.

 "The Al-Thabet market crime in the Qataber district in the province of Saada that was committed against civilians proves the failure of the Saudi regime in the military and humanitarian fields as they deliberately committed a massacre against civilians," Saree wrote.